rubendleon/Demo-ContosoExpenseReporting/Demo.md

 <a id="goals" />
 ### Goals ###
-In this demo, you will see the following things:
+In this demo, you will see the following:

 1. Contoso Expense Reporting application running on-premise.

+1. Provisioning a virtual machine in Windows Azure to run SQL Server 2012.

-1. Deploy the application to a Windows Azure Web Site.
+1. Deploying the application to a Windows Azure Web Site.

-1. Connect the application to a Windows Azure SQL Database.
+1. Connecting the application to a Windows Azure SQL Database.

-1. Connect the application to use Windows Azure Storage.
+1. Connecting the application to use Windows Azure Storage.

-1. Create SQL Database Federations.
+1. Creating SQL Database Federations.

 <a name="setup" />
 ### Setup and Configuration ###